- BIOS is a very important part of your PC and if you want to update it, you first need to check the BIOS version.

 - Your PC will now restart and you’ll access BIOS.

 After you manage to enter BIOS, you need to check its version.
-To do that, simply navigate to Main tab and look for BIOS Version value.
+To do that, simply navigate to the Main tab and look for BIOS Version value.

-Solution 4 – Use Registry Editor
+4. Use the Registry Editor

 - Press Windows Key + R and enter regedit.